thuliobuarque/java2word/j2w-war/src/main/webapp/readme.txt

 - Comments on the classes
 - Create Web Test Application for JBoss Seam

 - Create Abstract Factory to instantiate the correct Implementation
 - Log debug

+Example Struts:
+if deployed in JBoss, you need xstream-1.3.1.jar (needed if you use Image in your doc) if deployed in Tomcat, you need xstream-1.3.1.jar and Log4J